Christian-Hummel/IMC-Assignment-2/README.md

 update_activity() - enables to change the name and the price of an activity - c

-delete_activity() - removes an activity from the agency
+delete_activity() - removes an activity from the agency - c

 get_activity_by_id() - displays attributes of an activity: activity_id, name, price